StanLindsey/meteor-babble-app/README.md

 To be used with
 https://github.com/StanLindsey/meteor-babble-presentation.

-To use:
+To use run the following on the command line:
-- meteor
+- `meteor`
-- localhost:3000
+- `localhost:3000`

 To use electron & online hosting create a settings.json file with the following: